panchaldhruvin/candy-crush/README.md

 # candy-crush
 the game
-Enjoy the game free of cosf
+Enjoy the game free of cost